Pregnancy SmartSiteTM

 Outlook (Prognosis)

 An esophageal spasm may come and go (intermittent) or last for a long time (chronic).
-Medicine can help relieve symptoms.
+Medicine can help relieve symptoms in many cases.
+However, other treatments may be needed, especially in the case of achalasia.

 Possible Complications